The Vision Zero Network features case studies on city and initiatives that are leading the way in Vision Zero policy and action.

 - Communications Strategies

-Vision Zero plans should be clear, aspirational, inspiring and tangible.
-Like any good action plan, it should be specific, measurable, realistic, operate on a clear timeline and involve all of the necessary stakeholders in order to be successfully implemented.
+Vision Zero plans should set clear goals, and include staff roles and responsibilities.
+Like any good action plan, it should be specific, measurable, realistic, operate on a clear timeline, and involve a wide array of stakeholders to be successful.

 Studies & Reports

-Data collection and measurement is a key attribute of any Vision Zero initiative.
-How data is used to communicate about and evaluate progress toward goals should reflect the values of the overall strategy.
-What gets measured gets cared about — make it count!
+Data collection and measurement lays the foundation for Vision Zero.
+How data is used to communicate and evaluate progress toward goals should reflect the values of the overall strategy.

 Strategies and fact sheets from abroad.
 Vision Zero is an international movement, with origins in Sweden.
 Today, countries like Sweden and the Netherlands are leading the planet in traffic safety and inspire cities across the globe to create people-friendly streets.